 Where to Stay in the Yucatan

-While the temptation will be to stay in either Cancun or Chichen Itza, you’ll unquestionably get more out of your time in the Yucatan by staying in Valladolid, the largest city in the heartland of the Yucatan Peninsula.
+While the temptation will be to stay in either Cancun or Playa del Carmen we think you’ll get more out of your time in the Yucatan by staying in Valladolid.
+Valladolid is the largest city in the heartland of the Yucatan Peninsula.

-Located a mere two-hour drive from ruin locations such as Tulum and less than an hour from a handful of other desirable locations, Valladolid is both affordable and beautiful, and allows for a truly maximized experience.
+Located a mere two-hour drive from ruin locations such as Tulum and less than an hour from a handful of other desirable locations, Valladolid is both affordable and beautiful.

-While here, you’ll want to stay as close to Plaza e Parque Francisco Canton in downtown Valladolid as possible.
-It’s here where you’ll have ultimate access to myriad restaurants, shops, and especially quick trips on the Mexico’s highway 180, which goes west-to-east across the peninsula.
+You’ll want to stay as close to Plaza e Parque Francisco Canton in downtown Valladolid as possible.
+Valladolid has a myriad of restaurants and shops.
+Plus it is easy to access Mexico’s highway 180, which goes west-to-east across the peninsula.

 If you want to really see all the Yucatan offers, staying in Valladolid is a must.